karldyson/draft-dyson-primary-zonefile-bootstrap/draft-dyson-primary-zonefile-bootstrap.md

 With the exception of the serial number, the SOA record parameters are supplied as key=value pairs in the RDATA of a TXT resource record, with the pairs separated by whitespace.

 The keys are as per the field names expected in a SOA record as defined in Section 3.3.13 of {{RFC1035}}.
+The values supplied MUST be compliant with the definitions in that section also.

 ### Example